Balsamic Glaze

 Notes

-Storage: Transfer the balsamic reduction to an airtight container like a jar and store in the fridge for up to 3 months.
+Storage: Transfer the balsamic glaze to an airtight container (I use a mason jar) and store it in the fridge for up to 3 months.

 Nutrition